CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
+The user must specify if input phase values are in radians or not with <code>radians_input_phase</code> setting.
+If it's the case, phase values are converted in degrees for the analysis.
 The user can also define a phase offset value to implement before processing the measurements.
 This offset is applied in the <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/nanoloop/phase.py">utils/nanoloop/phase.py</a></code> script using the <code>apply_phase_offset</code> function, aiming to mitigate phase switching, which can pose challenges during analysis and nanoloop fitting.
 The user defines the phase offset value through the <code>offset</code> parameter. <br>
 &#8226 If the <code>method</code> parameter is set to <code>'static'</code>, this value is applied to the phase signal for all SSPFM raw measurement files. <br>
 &#8226 When <code>method</code> is set to <code>'dynamic'</code>, the phase offset value is applied to the first SSPFM raw measurement file, and for each subsequent file, a new offset value is determined using the <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/nanoloop/phase.py">utils/nanoloop/phase.py</a></code> script with the <code>phase_offset_determination</code> and <code>mean_phase_offset</code> functions.
 It is then applied to the next measurement file.
 For a deeper understanding of the phase offset determination, please refer to the relevant section in the documentation: <a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/doc#viii2-phase-offset-analyzer">VIII.2) Phase offset analyzer</a>.<br>
 &#8226 If <code>method</code> is set to <code>None</code>, no phase offset is applied for analysis.